 A new Duke University study shows that people living in communities with the highest density of hog operations experienced 30 percent more deaths among patients with kidney disease, 50 percent more deaths among patients with anemia, and 130 percent more deaths among patients with sepsis, as compared to people in communities without big hog facilities.

 Feedlots tend to be clustered in low-income communities, and in some parts of the country, especially the Southeast, in communities of color.
 Earthjustice and others brought a civil rights complaint in 2014, which the EPA found to have merit, over the concentration of hog farms in North Carolina.

 Despite these harms, the EPA continues to turn a blind eye to pollution from industrial animal agriculture.
 The agency has tried three times to block this particular set of reporting requirements, first suspending them in 2005, then trying to push through an illegal exemption in 2008, which was rejected in court, and now, this latest last-ditch attempt to make the exemption even broader.

 A recent stinging report from the EPA’s independent Office of the Inspector General recommends that the agency stop shielding polluters.
 It has a duty to protect public health, but time after time, the EPA has fallen down on the job.
-Hopefully on its third strike it will stop trying to evade the responsibility Congress has given it.
+Make your voice heard by submitting a public comment against the EPA’s proposed rule.